NBA Trade Rumors: Derrick Rose To Mavs, Deron Williams & Andrew Bogut To Knicks

 With that said, the NBA trade rumors for the 2016-17 NBA season will only persist for just a few more days of the latest campaign.
 Fans will continue to wait in anticipation to see if their teams make some major moves or stand pat with what they already have on their rosters for now.

-Basketball fans, will Derrick Rose or Carmelo Anthony be traded before the Thursday trade deadlinee for the NBA?
+Basketball fans, will Derrick Rose or Carmelo Anthony be traded before the Thursday trade deadline for the NBA?

 [Featured Image by Mike Stobe/Getty Images]